uniibu/remix-ide/docs/slither.md

 ### More Details

 Analysis for Slither is run using the version set in `Solidity Compiler` plugin on Remix IDE.
 Slither is a CLI tool and requires `solc` to run the analysis.
-Before running the analysis, Slither websocket plugin checks if current version of solc is same as the version set in Remix IDE.
+Before running the analysis, Slither WebSocket plugin checks if current version of solc is same as the version set in Remix IDE.

-If the compiler version set in Solidity Compiler is different from current version of solc installed locally, the Slither websocket plugin will update the `solc` to be the same as the required version `solc-select`.
+If the compiler version set in Solidity Compiler is different from current version of solc installed locally, the Slither WebSocket plugin will update the `solc` to be the same as the required version `solc-select`.

 For example, if current `solc` version on the system is 0.8.4 and on the Remix IDE 0.8.6 is set, `remixd` logs explain remote solc version selection